seanjames777/cudacomp/README.txt

 BUILD:

     Build using CMake.
-You will need Flex and Bison.
+You will need to install some dependencies first:

+    - Insatll Flex and Bison.
 These can be installed via, for example, MacPorts.
+    - Install LLVM, and tell the build system which LLVM to use.
+For example, if the 'llc' command is available on your path as "llc-mp-3.5", then you would configure CMake as follows.

+    Then, create a build directory, configure CMake, and build:

       mkdir build
       cd build
-    cmake -DCMAKE_INSTALL_PREFIX=../out/ ../
+      cmake -DCMAKE_INSTALL_PREFIX="../out/" -DLLVM_SUFFIX="-mp-3.5" ../
       make && make install

 TEST: